 - Debate Topics: Activities to select a controversial issue to debate.

 - Insert a Character Workshop: Discover multiple methods to insert images.

 - Cross Examine your Opponent: Have each side ask a question.

 - Judge Debate: Declare a "winner" of the debate.
 Who made a more convincing argument?

 Use TechnoDebate with unlimited users at your site.
 A site is a physical location such as classroom, school, learning center, daycare, library, or home.
 If you teach at multiple sites, you will need to purchase one set for each location.
-Download from the TechnoKids Library and transfer the files to all devices at your site.
+Access everything you need from TechnoHub, and transfer the files to all devices at your site.
 View the PDF teacher guides and workbooks digitally or print as many as you need.
 Files CANNOT be posted in public domain.